Generalized model of incipient plasticity with parametric variations: Generalization with parametric fluctuations

 and the cumulative distribution is obtained as,

-It must be noted that the distribution,\(\ \Phi(\sigma)\), includes all the possible event-types, \emph{i}, and is fundamentally distinct from cumulative distribution, \(F(\sigma)\), which inherently assumes a single set of fixed activation parameters.
-Although Eq.
-(7) is derived based upon the assumption of a discrete set of possible parameters, \{\(\eta_{i},v_{i}^{\ast}\)\}, one can easily generalize it to include a continuous distribution over the parametric space as given below.
+It must be noted that the distribution,\(\ \Phi(\sigma)\), includes all the possible event-types, \emph{i}, and is fundamentally distinct from the cumulative distribution given in Eq.~(2), which intrinsically assumes a single set of fixed activation parameters.
+Although Eq.~(7) is derived with the assumption of a discrete set of possible parameters, we can easily generalize it to include a continuous distribution over the parametric space as given below,

-Equation (8) represents an extension of the original statistical scheme to its most generic form.
-Various assumptions can be made to further reduce it to simplified forms.
-For instance, if the probability distribution, \emph{p,} is considered to be independent of the measured load, \(\sigma\), Eq.
-(8) becomes,
+Equation~(8) represents an extension of the original statistical scheme in its most generic form, where in contrast to Eq.~(2), the activation parameters, $G_{0}$, $\nu_{0}$, and $v^{\ast}$ are allowed to exhibit statistical fluctuations during repeated measurements.
+Various assumptions can be made to reduce it to simplified forms further.
+For instance, if the parametric distribution, $\rho$, is considered to be independent of the measured load, \(\sigma\), Eq.~(8) becomes,

-Here it must be pointed out that while Eq.
-(9) provides the cumulative distribution over the whole 3-dimensional parametric space, Eq.
-(2) still represents the partial cumulative distribution for a specific event-type with fixed activation parameters, \(G_{0}^{}\), \(\nu_{0}^{}\), and \(v^{\ast}\).
-Hence, Eq.
-(9) can be rewritten as,
+Here, it must be pointed out that while Eq.~(9) provides the cumulative distribution over the whole three-dimensional parametric space, Eq.~(2) still represents the partial cumulative distribution for a specific event-type with fixed activation parameters, \(G_{0}^{}\), \(\nu_{0}^{}\), and \(v^{\ast}\).
+Hence, Eq.~(9) can be rewritten as,